 With the economy being what it is,

-you will find plenty of these types of commercialse.
+you will find plenty of these types of commercials.
 You may also find

 information on the internet attesting to the availability of debt

-relief grants from the government.
+relief money from the government.
 They even cite examples of how people have used federal grants to

 erase thousands of dollars of personal credit card debt.